Dorset: Osmington Mills - Durdle Door - Lulworth Cove - 13 miles there and back - O/S Landranger 194

-Durdle Door there and back 11 miles (4hrs) or 13 miles if you press on to Lulworth Cove.
-Parking in laybys as you enter village.
+11 miles to Durdle Door and back if your legs can't make it to Lulworth Cove (no shame).
+Parking in layby as you enter Osmington Mills.
 Pub at Osmington Mills.
 Cafes, pubs at Lulworth.
 Easy going until last section of steep climbs and jarring descents too close together for comfort.

-The Dorset coast path isn't as consistently wonderful as Devon's and Cornwall's but when it’s good it’s very very good, and this stunning walk covers two gems: the limestone arch of Durdle Door and (if you choose to press on) the lagoon-like Lulworth Cove.
+The Dorset coast path isn't as consistently wonderful as Devon and Cornwall's, but when it’s good it’s gobsmacking.
+This stunning walk covers two gems: the limestone arch of Durdle Door and (if you choose to press on) the lagoon-like Lulworth Cove.
 But a word of advice: go in late autumn or winter because it gets very crowded at other times and loses much of its charm.
 I walked to Durdle Door and back on the 13th of November 2017 and the mile extra to Lulworth Cove last summer.
 The difference was Cretaceous rock and cheese.

-Pick up the coast path to the left of the Smuggler’s Inn, an attractive 13th century pub with good ales and a genuine history of smuggling.
+Pick up the coast path to the left of the Smuggler’s Inn at Osmington , an attractive 13th century pub with good ales and a genuine history of smuggling.
 In the 17th century it was the hang out of French Peter, well known in these parts for his untaxed contribution to the local economy.
+Head east.

 At Ringstead the coast path is the beach.
 Ignore the numerous wooden steps up from it with private or the less polite KEEP OUT!
 (I’d suggest a psychiatrist whoever you are) signs.
 The final one is yours and is clearly marked, coastal path.